2014–15 FK Austria Wien season: Matchdays 19–27

 On matchday 19, on 13 December, Austria defeated Grödig 1–0 with a goal from Marko Kvasina.
 Kvasina scored in the 77th minute after coming on as a substitute 12 minutes earlier.
 Austria finished the matchday in sixth place.
 Austria started their winter break after the match.
 Austria returned from winter break with training on 5 January.
 On matchday 20, on 15 February, in Klagenfurt, Austria lost to Wolfsberg 1–0 with a ninth-minute goal from Michael Berger.
 Austria failed to convert two penalty shots in two shots.
 Austria finished the matchday in sixth place.
 On matchday 21, on 21 February, Austria defeated Altach 5–2.
 Austria got two goals from Alexander Gorgon and a goal each from Fabian Koch, Raphael Holzhauser, and Patrizio Stronati.
 Altach got two goals from Johannes Aigner.
 Austria took a 3–0 lead with Koch's opening goal in the 13th minute, Gorgon's goal 11 minutes later and Holzhauser's 54th-minute goal.
 Then Aigner scored in the 62nd and 63rd minutes to bring Altach within a goal.
 Then Gorgon got his second goal in the 69th minute.
 Stronati, who made his debut for the club, finished the scoring in the 86th minute tom make it 5–2.
 Austria finished the matchday in sixth place.
 On matchday 22, on 28 February, Wiener Neustadt defeated Austria 1–0 with a 34th-minute penalty from Conor O'Brien.
 Patrizio Stronati was sent–off on the play that led to the penalty shot.
 Austria finished the matchday in sixth place.
 On matchday 23, on 3 March, Sturm Graz defeated Austria 2–1.
 Alexander Grünwald scored for Austria and Simon Piesinger scored two goals for Sturm Graz.
 Grünwald gave Austria the lead in the 59th minute.
 Piesinger then equalized in the 70th minute and then gave Sturm Graz the lead in stoppage time in the second half.
 Austria finished the matchday in sixth place.
-In the 312th Wiener derby, on matchday 24, on 8 March, Austria defeated Rapid Wien 2–1.
+In the 312th Vienna derby, on matchday 24, on 8 March, Austria defeated Rapid Wien 2–1.
 Lukas Rotpuller and Vanče Šikov scored for Austria and Steffen Hofmann scored for Rapid Wien.
 Hofmann gave Rapid Wien the lead in the 17th minute.
 Rotpuller scored in stoppage time in the first half and Šikov scored in the 84th minute to give Austria a 2–1 lead.
 Christian Ramsebner was sent–off for a second bookable offence.
 Austria finished the matchday in sixth place.
 The match, on matchday 25, on 14 March, finished in a 1–1 draw.
 Markus Suttner in the 82nd minute for Austria and Markus Katzer scored in the 85th minute for Admira Wacker.
 Austria finished the matchday in sixth place.
 On matchday 26, on 21 March, Ried defeated Austria 1–0 with an 80th-minute goal from Denis Thomalla.
 Austria finished the matchday in seventh place.
 The following day, Gerald Baumgartner was sacked and Andreas Ogris was appointed as head coach for the remainder of the season.
 On 4 April, on matchday 27, Austria lost 3–1 to Red Bull Salzburg.
 Red Bull Salzburg got two goals from Valentino Lazaro and a goal from Marcel Sabitzer.
 David de Paula scored for Austria.
 Sabitzer scored in the first minute to give Red Bull Salzburg a 1–0 lead.
 De Paula then equalized for Austria.
 Lazaro then gave Red Bull Salzburg the win with goals in the 23rd and 73rd minutes.
 Austria finished the matchday in seventh place.